Oman's Duqm refinery units currently working at 100% capacity - KPI CEO | Headlines

 Oman's Duqm refinery units currently working at 100% capacity - KPI CEO

-Oman's Duqm refinery units are currently working at 100% capacity of 23,000 barrels per day (BPD), Kuwait Petroleum International (KPI) CEO Shafi Taleb Al-Ajmi told Reuters on Monday.
+Oman's Duqm refinery units are currently working at 100% capacity of 230,000 barrels per day, Kuwait Petroleum International (KPI) CEO Shafi Taleb Al-Ajmi told Reuters on Monday.

 The Duqm refinery is a 50/50 joint venture between Kuwait Petroleum International and Oman's OQ Group.